Google Rating

 Giving your surfaces a coat of primer can actually save you time, energy, and money in the long run.
 You’ll spend less time painting and re-painting multiple coats and be happier with the results.

-Step 6: Check the paint
+Step 6: Check the Paint

 After you’ve sanded, filled, taped, and smoothed your walls to perfection, it’s almost time to get those rollers to work.
 But before you can get painting, it’s essential to check your paint one last time.
 Open a can and make sure the paint is mixed completely.
 You should see uniform color with no streaks of saturated pigment.